 Atlassian Cloud security statement

 Atlassian Cloud is the hosting platform designed and used by us to deliver Atlassian applications as a service.
-Each subscriber's Atlassian Cloud applications are physically located on a server in a dedicated, locked cage at NTT, our data center provider.
-This data center provides power, network and backup services.
+Each subscriber's Atlassian Cloud applications are physically located on a server in a dedicated, locked cage at our data center partners.
+Our data center partners provide power, network and backup services.
 Atlassian owns the servers and is responsible for provisioning, monitoring, and managing the servers, and for providing support to Atlassian Cloud subscribers.